Orrefors since 1898!

 A historic memory

-“Despite the difficult times with all the closed down glassworks, Orrefors is still living on in new ways”, says Maria Lantz.
-The fact that the place for production is now in Kosta, but also in other European countries, she considers a part of moving forward, just as a part of history.
-The knowledge of glassmaking did after all come to Sweden from other countries, like Italy, Germany, Czech Republic.
+“Despite the difficult times with all the glassworks closing down, Orrefors is still living on in new ways”, says Maria Lantz.
+That the place for production is now in Kosta, but also in other European countries, she considers a part of moving forward, just as it is a part of history.
+The knowledge of glassmaking did after all come to Sweden from other countries, like Italy, Germany and the Czech Republic.

 “It is important we preserve the knowledge and make sure it lives on.
 Historically for Orrefors, we see the value of having contact with the world around us,” she says.

 Maria Lantz continues the profound journey in the world of glass through her collaboration with

 Orrefors.
 She has written “A fascinating story created over more than a century” about Orrefors’ history on www.orrefors.se.